alwaysblank/extrovert/README.md

 ## Usage

-This project only generates URLs (and, optionally, link elements to wrap them); it does *not* implement any kind of more involved sharing activity.
-It is intended for low-investment implementations.
+This project only generates URLs (and, optionally, link elements to wrap them); it does *not* implement any kind of more involved sharing activity, and it never will.
+It is not attempting to be a social media clearinghouse with deep integration, interactivity, and share counts, so it will only ever support services that allow for sharing through the simple mechanism of a link.

 ### URL